welvet/SillyTavern-MessageSummarize/README.md

 - `/remember <n>`: Mark the nth message for long-term memory, summarizing it if not already.
 Same as clicking the "brain" icon in the message button menu.
 - `/force_exclude_memory <n>`: Toggles the inclusion of the summary for the nth message.
 Same as clicking the "Force Exclude" button in the message button menu.
 - `/get_memory <n>`: Get the memory associated with the nth message.
 Defaults to the most recent message.
+- `/get_summary_max_tokens`: Get the max response tokens defined in the current completion preset used for summaries.

 ### Custom CSS
 You can easily customize the CSS for displayed memories by setting the following variables: